Tour starts on every single SATURDAY between March 24 and October 20.

 Day 18.
 Granada - Toledo - Madrid (446 km ~ 277 miles)

-Breakfast, then transfer to Toledo - a former capital of Spain and an incredibly cultural-diversified city - it has seen numerous different cultures and dynasties pass through its walls, as well as many wars, royalty, and artists.
+Breakfast, then transfer to Toledo, a former capital of Spain and an incredibly culturally diverse city.
+It has seen numerous different cultures and dynasties pass through its walls, as well as many wars, royalty, and artists.
 The legacy that it guards is an essential part of Spanish culture, so visiting Toledo is bound to be an extremely unique experience.
-Some of the highlights we'll see during the tour:
+Some of the highlights we'll see during the tour are:

-Lunch in the restaurant.
-Later, we'll visit a craftsman's workshop, to discover the ancestral techniques and the phases of the true Toledano sword-making elaboration process.
+Lunch is in the restaurant.
+Later, we'll visit a craftsman's workshop to discover the ancestral techniques and phases of the true Toledano sword-making elaboration process.

 Towards the evening transfer and arrival to Madrid.
 End of the tour.